Why choose PWA as your next tech stack?

 The online industry has turned a watchful eye towards this technology, recognizing that speed of access and ease of use is what soon will be recognized as a must-have standard.
 Leading industry giants like Facebook, Instagram, Twitter, and Forbes, have already recognized the power behind PWAs and have already set in motion plans for increasing the development of such apps.

 The benefits of PWA are self-evident, but how can you tell if your website is ready to adopt it?
 We came up with the basics:

 First, it’s good to establish if your current website clearly communicates the ideas and intent to your visitors.
-Navigation and ease of access is key – can you online users get to what they are looking for, and can they get there fast, easy and without unnecessary delays?
-Your web traffic metrics can be put into good use too – if more than half of your visitors reached your site using a mobile device, this means two things: 1) your website must be mobile friendly and 2) can relatively easily be prepped for the transition to progressive.
-In all other cases you need to carefully consider using existing resources: is it really worth continuing to put resources in your existing mobile unfriendly web tool, or is it time to jump-start your business and become one of the preferred online merchants with a brand new PWA…
+Navigation and ease of access are key – can you online users get to what they are looking for, and can they get there fast, easy, and without unnecessary delays?
+Your web traffic metrics can be put into good use too – if more than half of your visitors reached your site using a mobile device, this means two things: 1) your website must be mobile-friendly and 2) can relatively easily be prepped for the transition to progressive.
+In all other cases you need to carefully consider using existing resources: is it really worth continuing to put resources in your existing mobile-unfriendly web tool, or is it time to jump-start your business and become one of the preferred online merchants with a brand new PWA…